<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 the microsampling blog

-Q&A: the origin story of the Harpera microbiopsy tool
+the origin story of the Harpera microbiopsy tool: Q&A with Professor Prow

 A few years ago, Australian researchers Professor Tarl Prow and Li Lin, PhD, started working with Professor H. Peter Soyer and Dr. Alex Ansaldo at the University of Queensland (UQ) Dermatology Research Centre to develop a microbiopsy tool.
 According to an interview Professor Prow gave to Impact, a free-access series of reports on the impact of new scientific research, this new microsampling technology was intended to: